codewars/codewars-runner-cli/README.md

 The purpose of this project is to provide a low level ability to run "Kata".
 It utilizes Docker containers in order to sandbox the code.
 Each time the code is ran, it is executed within a new Docker container.

-A key advantage to having this tool open sourced is that it becomes possible for the Codewars community to contribute support for new languages and frameworks.
-New languages, testing frameworks and testing capabilities can be added to via this project.
+Through this project, the Codewars community can contribute support for new languages and frameworks to be supported by codewars.

 ## Supported Languages and Testing Frameworks